 The courses don’t have to be brought out to guests pre-plated.
 This would be almost impossible to manage without help, especially for large dinner parties.

 Instead, each course can be placed on a serving platter or in a big pot on the table so that everyone can serve themselves or pass their plate to be served that course.

 This promotes a lot of conversations and sharing, which is part of the French dining experience.

-Examples of a formal 2 and 3 French full course meal sequence in France
+Examples of a formal 2 and 3-full-course meal sequence in France

-2-course meals and 3-course meals are quite normal in everyday French dining.
+2-course meals and 3-course meals are pretty standard in everyday French dining.

 Dessert isn’t an everyday thing, but more often than not, a cheese course is almost a daily thing.

 French 2-course meal

 - 1) Starter and main dish placed on the table